Tube Guitar Amp Overdrive

 Grid Stopper & Screen Resistors Mounted to the Power Tube Sockets

 470 ohm 5 watt screen resistors (green) added to my Fender 5E3 Deluxe power tube sockets to control overdrive screen current and screen dissipation.
-The 1.5K 1/2 watt blue resistors are grid stopper resistors which prevent blocking distortion by slowing the upstream coupling cap's charge time.
+The 1.5K 1/2 watt blue resistors are grid stopper resistors which prevent blocking distortion by slowing the flow of grid current and the upstream coupling cap's charge time.
 Screen and grid stopper resistors also help prevent oscillation by forming an RC low pass filter with the tube's Miller capacitance.
 The low pass filter eliminates high frequencies beyond human hearing which helps prevent oscillation.

 Output Transformer and Voice Coil Flyback Voltage Spikes